IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/creatingAssistant-configuringConvoSearch.md

 <!-- Should we add a query that will eventually fire a skill off and show that id doesn't do that right now? -->

-You should now have a working assistant using {{offering.name}}.
-Feel free to explore with different prompt instructions and settings.
-If you encounter any issues, the Troubleshooting section that follows may help resolve them.
+You now have a working assistant that uses {{offering.name}}.
+Take time to explore different prompt instructions and settings.
+If you encounter any issues, the Troubleshooting section that follows can help resolve them.

-Continue to the [Creating a standalone OpenSearch instance for document ingestion](documentIngestion.md) learn how to configure a dedicated OpenSearch instance for ingesting client specific documentation into the RAG model.
+Continue to the [Creating a stand-alone OpenSearch instance for document ingestion](documentIngestion.md) learn how to configure a dedicated OpenSearch instance for ingesting client-specific documentation into the RAG model.

 ## Troubleshooting
-The following are issues you may encounter.
-If the provided resolutions do not work, contact support using the methods mentioned in the [Support](../index.md#support) section of this guide.
+The following are issues that you may encounter.
+If the provided resolutions do not work, contact support by using the methods that are mentioned in the [Support](../index.md#support) section.

 ???
 Failure "Assistant responds to all prompts with, "I might have information related to your query to share, but am unable to connect to my knowledge base at the moment""